 Queen Elizabeth II has generally not been known in the past years for her fashion style.
-But it seemed all that changed when in 1994 Angela Kelly was named the Queen’s personal dresser, you could say she is the royal stylist.
+But that changed when in 1994 when Angela Kelly was named the Queen’s personal dresser, you could say she is the royal stylist.
 Since that time the Queen’s wardrobe seems to have undergone a fashion transformation with more tailored dresses and coats made in solid pastels or bold primary colors or sometimes the dresses are made in fabric with simple patterns.
 But the outfits are always accessorized with sensible shoes and the ever present handbag (I am still wondering what is in that handbag!).
-To complete the fashion ensemble, the Queen will wear pieces from her personal jewelry collection and on more formal occasions the Queen will wear one of the spectacular crowns from the Royal Jewelry Collection.
+To complete the fashion ensemble, the Queen will wear pieces from her personal jewelry collection.
 During the day, the Queen will usually wear a hat specifically made to match the dress that she is wearing.
+On more formal occasions the Queen will wear one of the spectacular crowns from the Royal Jewelry Collection.

-In this post I will discuss the many hats of Queen Elizabeth.
-But let’s start with some the hats that date back to when she was a young Princess.
+In this post I will discuss the many hats of Queen Elizabeth, but let’s start when she was a young Princess.
 Shown below in the photo on the left is the infant Elizabeth sitting in her pram wearing a lacy bonnet.
 Then, at the age of 11 years old her father unexpectedly became King George VI and the young Princess Elizabeth and her sister Margaret wore specially made golden coronets to the coronation as shown below in the photo on the right.

 As the years passed, Princess Elizabeth grew into a lovely young women.
 Shown in the photo on the left she is wearing the uniform and hat of the Girl Guide in 1942.
 Then, during World War II, Princess Elizabeth joined the Women’s Auxiliary Territorial Service as a truck mechanic and she is shown in the photo on the right wearing the uniform and hat of the ATS.

-Shown below in the photos, Princess Elizabeth is at the christening of her first two children.
-On the left is a photo of her on the occasion of Prince Charles’ christening in 1948 and she is wearing a red-orange dress with a matching hat with a large bow and netting.
-On the right is a photo of her at the christening of Princess Anne in 1950 and she is wearing a light blue print dress and a matching blue velvet hat decorated a rather questionable fringe accent (sort-of like a blue whisk broom!)
+Shown below in the photos is Princess Elizabeth at the christening of her first two children.
+On the left is a photo on the occasion of Prince Charles’ christening in 1948 and she is wearing a red-orange dress with a matching hat with a large bow and netting.
+On the right is a photo of her at the christening of Princess Anne in 1950 and she is wearing a light blue print dress and a matching blue velvet hat decorated a rather unusual fringe accent (sort-of like a blue whisk broom!)

 During the 1960s and 1970s, the Queen often wore hats with floral accents designed by the Pennsylvania-based milliner Sally Victor who owned one the largest millinery companies in America.
 Shown below are some examples of those hats.

-Queen Elizabeth has had several milliners throughout the years that have made thousands of hats; the Queen has been known to wear her favorite hats for several different appearances (it seems the Duchess of Cambridge, the former Kate Middleton , is not the first Royal family member to wear an outfit or hat more than once!).
+Queen Elizabeth has had several milliners throughout the years that have made thousands of hats.
 Along with the two milliners previously mentioned, the Queen has had hats created in the past by the British milliner Frederick Fox, Marie O’Reagan of the London College of Fashion and the Danish milliner Aage Thaarup.
-Since the 1980s through to his retirement in 2008, the New Zealand born but London-based Philip Somerville has the distinction of being the Royal Milliner.
+Since the 1980s through to his retirement in 2008, the New Zealand born but London-based Philip Somerville had the distinction of being the Royal Milliner.
 Somerville was known for his use of unusual fabrics and trimming made in vibrant colors.
 Most recently the Irish milliner Philip Treacy designed the hat that the Queen wore to the wedding of her grandson Prince William to Kate Middleton, this hat is shown in the photo below.

 When a milliner is creating a hat for the Queen there are a couple of important things to consider, such as the style and the fit.
 The Queen’s hat needs to serve several purposes.
 The first is that it covers the Queen’s head eliminating the need for constant hair touch-ups during the day which is usually scheduled with several engagements and appearances at various functions.
 The second purpose of wearing a hat is that it covers the Queen’s head to protect her from any weather conditions, such as glaring sun or a sudden rain shower (although lately the Queen had begun to use a clear umbrella with a color coordinated stripe to match her clothing).
 Finally, the third purpose of wearing a hat is that is a fashion opportunity to add an extra decorative accessory to the Queen’s outfit.